acryptos/docs.acryptos.com/README.md

 > Get 20-30%+ APY for a stablecoin pair, consistently for many months, not via farming tokens but from sustainable swap fees, with funds deposited on Uniswap V3 - one of the most solid DEXs in DeFi.

-And, we've had no code exploits ever, since our launch in 2020.
+No code exploits ever, since our launch in 2020.

 _If these appeal to you, read on._